TeensandAdults

 Donations Welcome: here

-Sew Amazing Sundays
+Sew Amazing Sundays (Not presently running)

 This group of sewists will meet every other Sunday at the Manor Park Community Center to work on, and assist each other with, various projects and skills.
 Need somewhere to sew with likeminded individuals?
 Need some assistance with a difficult pattern?
 Join the group and share your love of fabric hoarding, project starting and the immense gratification that finishing the perfect project brings!